AliNisarAhmed/my-notes/AWS/Solutions-Arch/15-services-notes.md

         - spreads instances across many different partitions (on different racks)
         - scales to 100s of EC2 instances per group
         - useful for Big Data computations
+    - Errors during starting instances
+        - try restarting all instances, adding new ones and starting them all again
 - EC2 hibernate
     - States
         - pending (Not billed)